itismarcii/UnityNetcode-ConnectionSceneIssue/README.md

 Open the Project.

-In the MainMenu Scene select Server or Client ( Recommend to build Server and run Client on editor !!! )
+In the Menu Scene select Server or Client ( Recommend to build Server and run Client on editor !!! )

 Start in Editor mode the Game with an server build running